-Young children spend a lot of time in their cribs—during a 24-hour period, newborns average 14 to 17 hours, and toddlers around 12 to 14—so you’ll want to put some thought into choosing the crib sheets they’ll be snuggled up against.
+Choosing baby crib sheets takes time.
+After all, young children spend a lot of time in their cribs—during a 24-hour period, newborns average 14 to 17 hours, and toddlers around 12 to 14—so you’ll want to put some thought into choosing the best crib sheets they’ll be snuggled up against.

 Here’s a quick review of what shouldn’t be in the bed.
 According to the American Academy of Pediatrics’ safe sleep guidelines, to reduce the risk of Sudden Infant Death Syndrome (SIDS) during the first year, you should skip stuffed toys, pillows, comforters, mattress toppers, blankets and any kind of loose bedding.
 A fitted sheet tucked under a firm (not memory foam!) mattress is really all you’ll need, and luckily there are dozens of choices for every nursery theme and price point.